sarwataijaz/HacktoberFest-Hackathon/README.md

     git commit -m "Fix issue #42: Improved UI performance"

 ## Step 6: Push Your Code
   Once you are done solving the issue, push your branch to the repository:

-    bash

       git push origin issue-<issue-number>

-For example:

-bash
+      for example

       git push origin issue-42

 ## Step 7: Create a Pull Request (PR)

    After pushing your code, create a pull request to merge your branch into the main branch.
 Ensure your PR description includes references to the issue number using:

-    markdown

     Resolves #<issue-number>

    You must create the pull request before the time limit ends.
 If you fail to do so, your work will be considered null and void.

 ## Step 8: Review and Feedback

    Once the PR is created, our team will review the code.
 Make sure your solution is complete and well-documented.
     If any changes are requested, make sure to update your PR within the given time frame.

 ## ⏳ Time Limits

    Each participant has 4-5 hours to solve their assigned issues.
     You must create a pull request before the time ends; otherwise, your submission will not be considered.

 ## 🚫 Disqualification Rules

  Failure to submit a PR before the time ends will result in the solution being considered null and void.
     Any form of plagiarism or unauthorized use of third-party code without proper attribution will lead to disqualification.

 ## 💡 Need Help?